Tesla Q4 Earnings Preview

-Tesla saw a 102% increase in 2023, primarily due to a price reduction at the beginning of the year, leading to a significant surge in deliveries in the first two quarters, with 440,808 and 479,700 vehicles delivered, respectively.
+Tesla's share price jumped by 102% in 2023, primarily due to a price reduction at the beginning of the year, leading to a significant surge in deliveries in the first two quarters, with 440,808 and 479,700 vehicles delivered, respectively.

 However, in the third quarter, deliveries declined to 430,488 due to factory upgrades.
 Tesla's revenue for the last quarter was US$23.35 billion, showing a modest year-over-year growth of 8.8%.
 The adjusted EPS was $0.66, reflecting a 37% decrease compared to the previous year.
 The gross profit margin remained at 17.9%, staying below 20% for the third consecutive quarter.